 Storms that cause floods occur in western Europe relatively frequently, however, the storm on 14-15 July was particularly devastating.
 The reason was the slow-moving nature of the storm, that caused a much more concentrated accumulation of rainfall over the affected area than it would have if the storm had been moving faster.
 Such intensive storms and prolonged rain episodes, with excessive precipitation, are becoming more likely with changing climate.

 At EUMETSAT it is part of our mission to support the weather services, who observe and forecast such storms, and the emergency services who support the response and recovery.
-Our hearts go out to all those affected by this catastrophic event.

 The animation of the Meteosat-11 Airmass RGB overlaid with Absolute Topography at 500 hPa level isolines, shows the movement of an upper-level low that formed within the large low-pressure centre over the North Atlantic (Figure 2).
 In the days preceding the heavy precipitation episode there was already an upper-level low passing over the same area bringing precipitation (10-11 July).
 At that time the ULL that formed over the Atlantic was passing south of Ireland, still moving rather fast.